Bangladesh–India relations: Economic

 Bangladesh-India bilateral trade was over US$10 billion in 2018–19.
-Bilateral trade between India and Bangladesh stood at US$6.6 billion in 2013–14 with India's exports at US$6.1 billion and imports from Bangladesh at US$462 million, representing more than double the value of US$2.7 billion five years ago.
+Bilateral trade between India and Bangladesh stood at US$6.6 billion in 2013–14, with India's exports at US$6.1 billion and imports from Bangladesh at US$462 million, representing more than double the value of US$2.7 billion five years ago.

-Bangladesh cabinet approved a revised trade deal with India under which the two nations would be able to use each other's land and water routes for sending goods to a third country, removing a long-standing barrier in regional trade.
-Under the deal India would also be able to send goods to Myanmar through Bangladesh.
-It incorporated a provision that the deal would be renewed automatically after five years if neither of the countries did not have any objection.
+Bangladesh's cabinet approved a revised trade deal with India under which the two nations would be able to use each other's land and water routes for sending goods to a third country, removing a long-standing barrier in regional trade.
+Under the deal, India would also be able to send goods to Myanmar through Bangladesh.
+It incorporated a provision that the deal would be renewed automatically after five years if neither of the countries had any objection.

-During the state visit by Prime Minister Sheikh Hasina to New Delhi in September 2022, she has urged with Indian businesses to invest in her nation's burgeoning manufacturing, energy, and transportation sectors, as well as its infrastructure projects.
+During the state visit by Prime Minister Sheikh Hasina to New Delhi in September 2022, she urged Indian businesses to invest in her nation's burgeoning manufacturing, energy, and transportation sectors, as well as its infrastructure projects.
 In his response to her invitation, CII President Sanjiv Bajaj discussed energy and infrastructure, as well as the ways in which connectivity can be utilized to promote shared prosperity.
-He went on to say that "India's experience with Digital India ought to be utilized in order to better sync it with Digital Bangladesh in order to provide more opportunities for digital and financial inclusion."
+He went on to say that "India's experience with Digital India ought to be utilized to better sync it with Digital Bangladesh in order to provide more opportunities for digital and financial inclusion."